b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 (`Coef.` ~0.884) is a much more influential factor with respect to ice cream consumption (`Cons`) than `Income` (`Coef.` ~0.335).
-Therefore, we can be pretty sure that modifying the temperature by 1 standard deviation (which should not attract much attention) will bring you more money than modifying customers income by 1 standard deviation.
+Therefore, we can be pretty sure that modifying the temperature by 1 standard deviation (which should not attract much attention) will bring you more money than modifying customers' income by 1 standard deviation.
 Thanks genie.

 Let's look at another example of regression to get a better feel of it and